Ustekinumab

 Serious ustekinumab side effects

-Get emergency medical help if you have signs of an allergic reaction to this medicine: hives; chest pain, difficulty breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.
+Allergic reactions Get emergency medical help if you have signs of an allergic reaction to Stelara: hives, chest pain, difficulty breathing, feeling light-headed, swelling of your face, lips, tongue, or throat.

-Serious infections may occur during treatment with ustekinumab.
-Call your doctor right away if you have signs of infection including fever, chills, muscle pain, shortness of breath, weight loss, diarrhea or stomach pain, burning when you urinate, feeling very tired, skin warmth or redness, painful skin sores, or coughing up blood.
+Serious infections may occur during treatment with Stelara.
+Call your doctor right away if you have signs of infection such as fever, chills, muscle pain, shortness of breath, weight loss, diarrhea or stomach pain, burning when you urinate, feeling very tired, skin warmth or redness, painful skin sores, or coughing up blood.

 - severe headache, confusion, change in mental status, vision problems, and/or seizure (convulsions).